PoisotLab/ms_metaweb_transfer/manuscript.md

 expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpea].
-This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBioa], it is still worthy of ecological attention.
+This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBioa], and is still worthy of ecological attention.
 We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac], and retaining all those who matched to mammals;